bmonews2018/bmonews/en-US/buyer/shopping_cart.md

 New: Shopping Cart Order had been sent to the Supplier and is pending for Supplier’s review on Tax, Delivery Fee and Additional costs.

-Processing: Shopping Cart Order had been confirmed for the billable amount and delivery is in process.
+Processing: Shopping Cart Order had been confirmed for the billable amount and delivery is in progress.

 Completed: Shopping Cart Order delivery and payment had been completed.